-- Mr. Perelman through Mafco Holdings (which through REV Holdings) beneficially owns 11,250,000 shares of the Company's Class A Common Stock (representing approximately 56% of the outstanding shares of the Company's Class A Common Stock) and all of the outstanding 31,250,000 shares of the Company's Class B Common Stock, which together represent approximately 83% of the outstanding shares of the Company's Common Stock and has approximately 97% of the combined voting power of the outstanding shares of the Company's Common Stock.
-All of the shares of the Company's Common Stock owned by REV Holdings are pledged by REV Holdings to secure obligations, and shares of intermediate holding companies are or may from time to time be pledged to secure obligations of Mafco Holdings or its affiliates.
+(1) Mr. Perelman through Mafco Holdings (which through REV Holdings) beneficially owns (i) 11,650,000 shares of the Company's Class A Common Stock, which represent approximately 57% of the outstanding shares of the Company's Class A Common Stock (which excludes the 433,333 shares of Revlon, Inc.'s Class A Common Stock into which the 4,333 shares of Series B Preferred Stock beneficially owned by Mafco Holdings (through REV Holdings) are convertible, which conversion rights are subject to shareholder approval at the 2002 Annual Meeting) (See "Approval of Series B Conversion Rights"), (ii) all of the outstanding 31,250,000 shares of the Company's Class B Common Stock, which together with the shares referenced in subclause (i) above represent approximately 83% of the outstanding shares of the Company's Common Stock, and (iii) all of the outstanding shares of the Series B Preferred Stock.
+Based on the shares referenced in clauses (i), (ii) and (iii) above, Mr. Perelman through Mafco Holdings (which through REV Holdings) has approximately 97% of the combined voting power of the outstanding shares of the Company's stock entitled to vote at the 2002 Annual Meeting.
+All of the shares of the Company's Common Stock owned by REV Holdings are pledged by REV Holdings to secure obligations, and shares of intermediate holding companies are or may from time to time be pledged to secure obligations, of Mafco Holdings or its affiliates.
 Mr. Perelman also holds an option to acquire 300,000 shares of the Company's Class A Common Stock, which option vested on February 12, 1999.
-Such vested option to acquire 300,000 shares of the Company Class A Common Stock, together with the Class A and Class B Common Stock beneficially owned by Mr. Perelman, represents approximately 83% of the outstanding shares of the Company's Common Stock. - (2) All of such shares are held by trusts for Mr. Drapkin's children and beneficial ownership is disclaimed. - (3) Includes 3,000 shares owned jointly by Mr. Gehrmann's wife; 1,194 shares distributed to Mr. Gehrmann upon cessation of his participation in the Company's 401(k) Plan; 1,474 shares distributed to Mr. Gehrmann upon cessation of his participation in the Company's Excess Plan; 2,500, 2,500, 2,500, 2,500, 3,000, 3,000, 3,000, 3,000,
+Such vested option to acquire 300,000 shares of the Company's Class A Common Stock, together with the Class A and Class B Common Stock beneficially owned by Mr. Perelman, represents approximately 83% of the outstanding shares of the Company's Common Stock.